Episcopal Health Ministry (EHM)

 Missed the Unwanted Medication Collection?

-Did you miss the collection of expired and unwanted medications on Sunday, October 19?
-Please take your unused medications to one of the participating collection sites: LIST
+Did you miss the collection of expired and unwanted medications this fall?
+Please take your unused medications to one of the Participating Collection Sites.

 - - Transportation for health care appointments